jarrodmillman/pose-stats/description.md

 maturing the project and facilitating broader adoption.
 Participants will include community members (users and developers), experts in generalized linear models and/or statistical learning, as well as teachers.
  This discussion will also identify potential new users and contributors.

 **Workshop 3:** This meeting will focus on the needs of statisticians working in Python.
-We will also identify, through the previous meetings and a survey, statisticians who have developed additional open-source products that may benefit from a Statistical Python OSE.
+We will identify, through the previous meetings and a survey, statisticians who have developed additional open-source products that may benefit from a Statistical Python OSE.

 **Workshop 4:** The final meeting will focus on a plan for developing the Phase II proposal.
 The plan should identify specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.